wylie/SantaCommandsIt/README.md

 ```

 The first command will install all the needed packages, like [Grunt](http://gruntjs.com).

-The second command will install other site dependencies like my version of [Recess](https://github.com/wylie/recess.git) and any [Bower](http://bower.io) dependencies.
+The second command will install other site dependencies like my version of [Recess](https://github.com/wylie/recess.git) as well as any [Bower](http://bower.io) dependencies.
+Then it will do an initial build for you.

 After that you can run this command to start a server:
 ```shell